All Episodes

 If you're concerned about that, that's your privilege.

-Although from a personal standpoint I can't see what there is to conceal.
+Although, from a personal standpoint, I can't see what there is to conceal.

-The only thing that you need to consider is giving the negatives, in other words the roles
+The only thing that you need to consider is giving the negatives, in other words, the roles of film and the prints to the University of Hawaii for evaluation in conference.

-That seems to me like the minimum you must do to defend yourself and your reputation.
+You've already said that, but that seems to me like the minimum you must do to defend yourself and your reputation, a reputation which I value at least as much as you do, believe me.

 I understand that.

-Because I know the value and the truth of remote viewing and I don't want to see that harmed.
+Because I know the value and the truth of remote viewing, and I don't want to see that harmed.

 Listen to the facts, and listen to the facts I just got in.

-I am listening real-time to the Art Bell Show.
+I am listening real time to the Art Bell show.

 Call me immediately, he says.